pigtastic/ForeverAlonePong/README.md

 Nobody wants to play with you?

 Then FAP is your game!
-Lay your right Hand on the computer, clone FAP and feel a little less lonely!
+Get your right Hand ready,
+clone FAP and feel a little less lonely!